deimosowen/Mattermost_CaseOneBot/README.md

 * `!calendar` - Initiates the Google Calendar integration process.
 Upon invocation, the user will receive a link to grant the bot access to their Google Calendar data (read-only).
 * `!calendar-remove` - Removes the Google Calendar integration for the current user.
 This action will revoke the bot's permission to access the user's Google Calendar.

+### Message Forwarding
+- `!forward ; [id source channel] ; [id target channel] ; [message] ; [thread-message]` - Sets up message forwarding from source to target channel with an optional message and an optional thread message.
+- `!forward-list` - Displays a list of all forwarding configurations.
+- `!forward-remove ; [id]` - Removes a specific forwarding configuration based on its ID.
+- `!forward-help` - Shows all available commands for the bot's forwarding functionality.

 ## Installation

 1. Clone the repository to your server: